danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 }
 ```

-Yes, this works!
-As you can see, we don't have to implement any equality logic, just provide the struct with a property that will be unique for each case.
+By making each direction unique, this now works!
+We don't have to implement any equality logic, just provide the struct with a property that will be unique for each case.

 ## Conclusion

 Enums are great when you want a fixed set of options.
 However, structs that behave like enums are better when you want a type that can be extended with more options.

+Another option is to used parameterized enum cases, but when this post was written, Swift enums couldn't implement certain protocols if a case had parameters.
+This is however no longer the case.

-Just watch out for the unexpected pitfalls.
+If you decide to use structs in this way, just watch out for unexpected pitfalls.